General framework to calculate probability consists of the following steps:

 • at the right granularity

-Probability Law/Distribution
+Probability Law

 The mathematical function that describes the probabilities of different possible outcomes are mainly of two types: